jackmanuel/rubiks-cube-solver/README.md

 run command 'make'
 run command './solver "<scramble>"'

-where scramble is a string of R, F and U moves.
+where scramble is a string of moves.
-For example, "R F U R' U R F2 R2 U2"
+For example, "D L B2 R2 B' R2 U2 L2 B2 U2 B D2 L2 R' U B2 L R' B2 F'"

+There is no timing built in at the moment, so run with Linux "time" command to get timing.